Hezekiah-Elisha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Words should be sorted
 ## grep -e "root" /etc/passwd
 14-findthatword - diplayss lines containing the pattern "root" from the file /etc/passwd
+## grep -c "bin" /etc/passwd
+15-countthatword - Display the number of lines that contain the pattern “bin” in the file /etc/passwd